Requiring approval for new listings

 send a message.

-Listing approval can be enabled in your Flex Console, under Build > General.
+Listing approval can be enabled in your Sharetribe Console, under Build > General.
 Listing approval is disabled by default.

-When your marketplace has listings requiring approval, you can see them in your Flex Console Listings view.
+When your marketplace has listings requiring approval, you can see them in your Sharetribe Console Listings view.
 A listing requiring approval has a badge indicating its state.